vkagansky/RepData_PeerAssessment1/README.md

 ### Important:

+#### 1. The code issuenms that:
+#### - the activities.csv file is already in the RStudio working directory
+#### - the lattice package already oinstalled
-#### 1.There is a Repreducable Resarach Peet Assessment PDF file - pdf version of the HHTML output.
+#### 2.There is a Repreducable Resarach Peet Assessment PDF file - pdf version of the HHTML output.
 If something is wrong with HTML, clease look at pdf
-#### 2. The graphs are located in the figure directory
+#### 3. The graphs are located in the figure directory

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a